An article by Kim Rosenthal, MD

 Reach out for support.
-Depression tends to make us shut out the world, but maintaining relationships is key to surviving the disorder.
-No matter how bad you feel, keep in contact with your family and friends.
+Depression makes us shut out the world, but maintaining relationships is key to survival.
+No matter how bad you feel, keep in contact with your family and friends (those who are supportive!)
 If you can’t tolerate company, email or text.
 If you’ve lost contact with those who care about you, reach out from time to time.
-Social contact can also come in the form of church, individual or group therapy, online communities, and support groups.
+Contact with others can also come in the form of church, individual or group therapy, online communities, and support groups.
 Alternatively, join a local group without a psychiatric focus (like a book, knitting, writers’, or hikers’ club), volunteer helping others, or go back to work or school (if you haven’t already).
 If you have a problem with drugs or alcohol, consider attending a twelve step program.

 Take care of a pet.
-While little can replace human connection, adopting a pet can bring company and joy to your life, making you feel less alone.
+While little can replace human connection, adopting a pet can bring joy to your life.
 Consider something cuddly like a cat or dog.
-You could also collect colorful fish, teach a parrot how to speak, or buy a couple of lovebirds and have them multiply into a dozen.
+You could also collect colorful fish, adopt and teach a parrot how to speak, or buy a couple of lovebirds and have them multiply into a dozen.

 Prepare ahead of time.
-During your better moments, set up crutches to help yourself navigate depression should it happen again in the future.
+During your better moments, set up crutches to help you navigate depression should it happen again in the future.
 Here are some ideas you can do in advance.

 You can even write yourself a letter with recommendations, including favorite photographs, reasons to stay alive, and a list of positive statements to counter the typical problem thoughts that arise when you’re depressed.

 Sleep on, sleep off.
 Sometime regular sleep can help stabilize depression.
 Go to sleep and wake up the same time every day.
 If you’re having problems sleeping, ask your provider about sleep hygiene or medication.
-For info, check out these articles of insomnia and getting sleep without medications.
+For info, check out insomnia and getting sleep without medications.

 Keep a gratitude List.
-Start a gratitude list to balance the negative with the positive.
+Focus on what you’re thankful for.
 Write down everything you’re happy about, everything you appreciate, all the beauty you see around you, and add to the list everyday.
 Next time you find your mind spiraling out of control with pessimism, pull out the list and read it!

 Rewrite those problem thoughts.
 Watch how you talk to yourself.
 Take note of the negative ticker-tape that comes along with depression and work at rewriting those problem thoughts with more positive, supportive words.
 When you have a negative thought, ask yourself, “what is the evidence this isn’t true?”
 For example, if the thought is, “I’m never going to get over this depression,” look at the data.
 Maybe you’ve been depressed before and gotten over it.
 Maybe you’re improving already.
 Research shows that, even without treatment, the average episode is time-limited; depression never lasts forever.
 Additionally, there are new treatments arising for mood disorders every year.
 Your next step is to rewrite the negative thought.
-In this case, a more realistic thought would be, “It may feel like I’ll never get better, but I’ve always gotten over depression in the past, and it already seems to be improving.
+In this case, a more realistic thought about getting over depression might be, “It may feel like it’ll last forever, but I’ve gotten over depression in the past, and it already seems to be improving.
 This won’t last forever.
 Also, there are more treatments I can try if this one doesn’t work.”
 Look into cognitive therapy for more info.
 Remember, if you don’t like your perspective, change it!

 Remember those affirmations.
-Affirmations are consciously chosen words meant to create something new in your life.
-Positive affirmations are meant to make you feel good, affirming something you need or would like to believe.
+Affirmations are consciously chosen words meant to make you feel good, affirming something you need or would like to believe.
 They spell out the desired future.
 Examples include: